A Detailed Guide to Machine Learning for Kids

 What is Machine Learning?

 Machine learning and human learning have the same goals but differ in methods.
 The former relies on datasets and algorithms to decide, while the latter is based on experience, reasoning, understanding, and applying knowledge in various contexts.
-While machine learning can process huge amounts of data, it lacks the understanding and creativity human learning can give.
+While machine learning can process huge amounts of data, it lacks the understanding and creativity that human learning can give.

 Machine learning is used every day for personalisation and convenience.
 Siri and Alexa, virtual assistants who respond to voice commands and perform tasks like setting alarms, use natural language processing to understand how we say things.
 Gmail filters out spam emails through machine learning as well.
 These related applications can help people go about their lives daily without hassle.